-Some dealers advertise lease-to-own programs, and these programs should not be confused with traditional car leasing.
+Some dealers advertise lease-to-own programs, and these programs shouldn't be confused with traditional car leasing.
 Even though the word "lease" is used to describe the arrangement, if you lease-to-own your vehicle, you're not actually leasing.

 When you look at these two options side by side, it is clear that they aren't even similar.
-Leasing and leasing-to-own involve different types of contracts, different vehicle options and target different types of customers.
+Leasing and leasing-to-own involve different types of contracts, different vehicle options, and also target different types of customers.

-Sometimes called "rent-to-own" programs, lease-to-own agreements are usually promoted to car buyers with credit issues.
+Lease-to-own auto contracts are offered at buy here pay here (BHPH) dealerships.
+They’re also called rent-to-own agreements and are usually promoted to car buyers with credit issues.
 This is because most of the dealers who offer this option do in-house lending.
-This means that they don't use third-party lenders.
-Because of this, they don't have to run a credit check on a customer in order to finance them.
+This means that they don't use third-party lenders, so it's easier to get approved for a rent-to-own vehicle with bad credit.

 Leasing-to-Own Means Buying the Car